EMERGING ISSUES | AVIAN INFLUENZA | EVENTS | CONTACT

 Happy Pride Month!
 Each June, we celebrate lesbian, gay, bisexual, transgender, queer, and others in the LGBTQ+ community!

 Many LGBTQ+ farmers call the Upper Midwest home.
-The latest census reported that over 2,000 LGBTQ+ farmers live and work in the region; however, this is likely a big underestimate since the census only recognizes married partnerships and collects limited data about gender identity.
+The 2017 US Census of Agriculture reported that over 2,000 LGBTQ+ farmers live and work in the region; however, this is likely a big underestimate since the census only recognizes married partnerships and collects limited data about gender identity.

 To celebrate the LGBTQ+ farmers this Pride Month, listen and read about the experiences of some LGBTQ+ farmers in our region: